build3r/TodayILearned/README.md

 - [Kotlin Coroutines Exception Handling](./fundamentals/kotlin_coroutines.md)
 - [Various ways of Handling Exception In Coroutines](https://maxkim.eu/things-every-kotlin-developer-should-know-about-coroutines-part-4-exception-handling)
   - runCatching is Kotlin idiomatic way for try-catch
-  - Coroutine exception handler should be rarely used, won't work in schile scopes or inbuild scopes like lifeCycle pr viewModelScope.
+  - Coroutine exception handler should be rarely used, won't work in scopes or inbuilt scopes like lifeCycle pr viewModelScope.
-  - you can use hanler directly with supervisorJob.
+  - you can use handler directly with supervisorJob.
   - It better user supervisorJob most of the time as it doesn't cancel other children when one fails.
 - [Kotlin, Coroutines and Flows](https://klassbook.commonsware.com/)
 - In Java and Kotlin the func invocation is **\*pass-by-value** for primitive types(Primitive object like Integer etc) (only java) if you modify the value of pass parameter it does not change but if it is an object the any modification done in function will reflected in the original object.
 [More Details](https://stackoverflow.com/questions/40480/is-java-pass-by-reference-or-pass-by-value)